KevinAlavik/Nitro/README.md

 Nitro and NitrOS is using [**nighterm**](https://github.com/kevinalavik/Nitro/tree/main/src/nighterm/nighterm.h) as a terminal / display manager.

 ## Nighterm (`src/nighterm/`)
+Nighterm is the builtin terminal emulator for Nitro it has support for printing characters and loading fonts and some other good things (like storing thr text in a buffer snd refreshing the terminal easier)
 ## EGL (`src/egl/`)
 **E**asy**G**raphics**L**ibrary, can be used to draw simple shapes and other GUI actions